 In rare instances, when the canine teeth have become fully impacted, and the roots have solidified, we will have to remove the teeth.
 In these cases, we offer many options for tooth replacement, such as dental implants.
 When you visit our office for your consultation, we will determine the stage of impaction and discuss all of your treatment options.

-At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts, our doctors have experience treating patients of all ages.
+At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts, our doctor has experience treating patients of all ages.
 Ensuring you feel safe and comfortable at all times is our top priority.
 We work closely with several local orthodontists to treat impacted canines, and we strongly believe in the success of a team-based approach.
 To learn more about treatment for impacted canines or to schedule an appointment at our office in Dallas, TX, please contact a member of our team.